TheEYL/stand-art-manifesto/The_Stand-ART_Manifesto.md

 # The Stand-ART Manifesto

+## Abstract:

+*This document serves as intellectual and artistic first claim over the conceptual territory, terminology, architecture, and philosophy of the Stand-ART System and its related fields.*

 ## 1. Introduction

 Throughout history, artists and creators have operated within tightly controlled systems, dependent on access to capital, networks, and institutional recognition.
 The emergence of artificial intelligence (AI) and automation technologies presents, for the first time, an opportunity to radically disrupt and transcend these legacy structures.